benajaero/CrashCourse/README.md

 What happens when you call a function?
 The function is added onto the top of the stack as becomes the primary thing the processor is executing.
 When the function **returns** it gives control of the computer to the next object in the stack.
 Last on.
 First out.

 **Return**:
 Functions can, but don't have to, return values.
 A function is evaluated to return a single value.
-If it doesn't it returns null/void/nil.
+If it doesn't have a non-void return type it returns null/void/nil.
 If it does return a value then the function in the expression will be evaluated as the return value.

 **First class functions**:
 Some languages have the ability to store functions as variables.
 This allows for callbacks and other fancy things.